 This Scoped EIS was developed as part of the municipal planning process for the Southern Parcel of the Ninth Line Lands in Mississauga, Ontario.
-An assessment of the natural heritage features and their associated functions on, and adjacent to, the Subject Lands has been conducted and discussed in relation to the PPS (MMAH 2014), related guidance documents, and the regional and municipal Official Plans.
+A block-based approach to the assessment of natural heritage features and functions was not deemed applicable in the context of the Subject Lands given that the property is largely isolated from the primary restoration plan area (600 m) and that all necessary mitigation will be accommodated within the land block.
+An assessment of the natural heritage features and their associated functions on, and adjacent to, the Subject Lands has been conducted and discussed in relation to the PPS (MMAH 2020), related guidance documents, and the regional and municipal Official Plans.
 The objectives of the Scoped EIS were to delineate the boundaries of significant natural features, provide an analysis of potential impacts to natural heritage features and associated ecological functions, and identify appropriate compensation measures (i.e., area and/or functional compensation).

 Various natural heritage features were identified on and adjacent to the Subject Lands, including Natural Green Space wetland communities.
-Of these, significant woodlands, other wetlands, candidate but maternity colonies, potential SAR but habitat, candidate terrestrial crayfish habitat, candidate seeps and springs, and habitat for Species of Conservation Concern (i.e., Eastern Wood-Pewee and Wood Thrush) are associated with the offsite City woodlot.
+Of these, significant woodlands, other wetlands, candidate bat maternity colonies, potential SAR bat habitat, candidate terrestrial crayfish habitat, candidate seeps and springs, and habitat for Species of Conservation Concern (i.e., Eastern Wood-Pewee and Wood Thrush) are associated with the offsite City woodlot.
 Due to the scoped nature of this EIS, the presence of natural heritage features on adjacent lands was not confirmed, however, indirect impacts to these features were considered.

 Within the Subject Lands boundary, confirmed nesting habitat for Barn Swallow (listed as threatened in Ontario and Canada) was identified.
-Proposed Barn Swallow habitat removals will be registered through a NAF under the ESA (2007) for activities that may result in the damage, destruction or removal of habitat occupied by threatened or endangered species, as per the amended O. Reg.
-242/08.
+Proposed Barn Swallow habitat removals were registered through a NAF under the ESA (2007) for activities that may result in the damage, destruction or removal of habitat occupied by threatened or endangered species, as per the amended O. Reg.
+242/08, on January 14, 2020 (Confirmation ID: M-102-2346787216).

-The development boundary of the proposed Concept Plan has been designed in a manner that minimizes indirect impacts to adjacent natural heritage features and their associated functions to the maximum extent possible through the application of an average 10 m VPZ, and 2 m landscape buffer and infiltration gallery (Figure 6, Appendix A).
-Direct impacts will be limited to the removal of 0.05 ha of low-functioning other (non-PSW) wetlands, two snag tree removals outside of candidate SWH, as well as the removal of Barn Swallow nesting habitat, which will be compensated through the erection of a RHS within 1 km of the original nesting site.
-Proposed Barn Swallow habitat removals will be registered through a NAF under the ESA (2007) for activities that may result in the damage, destruction or removal of habitat occupied by threatened or endangered species, as per the amended O. Reg.
+The development boundary of the proposed Draft Plan has been designed in a manner that minimizes indirect impacts to adjacent natural heritage features and their associated functions to the maximum extent possible through the application of a VPZ, landscape buffer and infiltration gallery (Figure 6, Appendix A).
+Direct impacts will be limited to the removal of low-functioning other (non-PSW) wetlands, two snag tree removals outside of candidate SWH, as well as the removal of Barn Swallow nesting habitat, which will be compensated through the erection of a RHS within 1 km of the original nesting site.
+Wetland features removed by grading activities will be recreated and enhanced within the buffer zone as a component of the modified infiltration swale.
+Proposed Barn Swallow habitat removals were registered through a NAF under the ESA (2007) for activities that may result in the damage, destruction or removal of habitat occupied by threatened or endangered species, as per the amended O. Reg.
 242/08.
 Given the availability of woodland habitat in the vicinity of the Subject Lands (City woodlot), compensation for the removal of snag trees within hedgerow features is not required.
-Furthermore, compensation will not be provided for the removal of other wetlands given their limited hydrological connectivity within the watershed (i.e., drain to storm sewer), lack of important wildlife habitat and the anthropogenic origin of these features.